-As social beings, the physical restrictions of the lockdown have been acutely felt everywhere.
+Physical restrictions of have been acutely felt everywhere.
 And the human toll of the COVID-19 epidemic has been severe.
-In this kind of climate, how well people respond to businesses - especially when they are marketing their goods and services - depends on their ability to connect on an authentic, human level.
+In this climate, how well people respond to businesses - especially marketing - depends on a business's ability to connect on an authentic, human level.

 This is make-or-break for many brands.
-If you have something genuine to add now, if you can help your community or make a real difference to your customers, this may help you build long term connections and loyalty.
+If you can help your community or make a real difference to your customers, communicating this may help you build long term connections and loyalty.
 If you can't find a way to naturally take this approach, it may be best to stay out of the conversation until the environment has changed, or use this as an opportunity to consider how your brand might evolve to reflect a changing market.